 New Jersey requires landlords to make the following disclosures to tenants, usually in writing and at the start of the tenancy:

-Flood zone.
 Prior to move-in, landlord must inform tenant if rental is in a flood zone or area (does not apply to properties containing two or fewer dwelling units, or to owner-occupied properties of three or fewer units).
 (N.J.
 Stat.
-Ann. §46:8-50)
+Ann. § 46:8-50)

-Truth in Renting Act.
-Except in buildings of 2 or fewer units, and owner-occupied premises of 3 or fewer units, landlord must distribute to new tenants at or prior to move-in the Department of Community Affairs' statement of legal rights and responsibilities of tenants and landlords of rental dwelling units (Spanish also).
-(N.J.S.A. § §46:8-44, 46:8-45, 46:8-46)
+Except in buildings of 2 or fewer units, and owner-occupied premises of 3 or fewer units, landlord must distribute to new tenants at or prior to move-in the Department of Community Affairs’ statement of legal rights and responsibilities of tenants and landlords of rental dwelling units (Spanish also).
+(N.J.S.A. §§ 46:8-44, 46:8-45, 46:8-46)

 Also, check your local ordinance, particularly if your rental unit is covered by rent control, for any city or county disclosure requirements.
 To find yours, check your city or county website (many are listed on State and Local Government on the Net), or contact the office of your mayor, city manager, or county administrator.